Special Weather Statement issued for Lower Treasure Valley, Owyhee Mountains by NWS - News Break

 Special Weather Statement issued for Lower Treasure Valley, Owyhee Mountains by NWS

-Effective: 2021-06-27 12:00:00 MDT Expires: 2021-06-23 19:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: When safe to do so, please relay storm reports to the National Weather Service in Boise via local law enforcement, or National Weather Service Boise Facebook and Twitter accounts.
-Target Area: Lower Treasure Valley; Owyhee Mountains SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN OWYHEE AND EAST CENTRAL MALHEUR COUNTIES UNTIL 715 PM MDT At 629 PM MDT, Doppler radar was tracking a strong thunderstorm over Succor Creek Reservoir, or 35 miles southwest of Nampa, moving northwest at 15 mph.
-Half inch hail and wind gusts of 50 to 55 mph will be possible with this storm.
-Locations impacted include Rockville, Succor Creek Reservoir, Malloy Ranch, Sheaville, Rockville School, Mahogany Mountain, Squaw Butte, Elephant Butte, Diamond Butte, Leslie Gulch, Slocum Creek Campground and southern Owyhee Reservoir.alerts.weather.gov
+Effective: 2021-06-27 12:00:00 MDT Expires: 2021-06-23 18:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: When safe to do so, please relay storm reports to the National Weather Service in Boise via local law enforcement, or National Weather Service Boise Facebook and Twitter accounts.
+Target Area: Lower Treasure Valley; Owyhee Mountains SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN OWYHEE AND EAST CENTRAL MALHEUR COUNTIES UNTIL 630 PM MDT At 600 PM MDT, Doppler radar was tracking a strong thunderstorm near Reynolds, or 33 miles south of Nampa, moving north at 20 mph.
+Half inch hail and wind gusts up to 50 mph will be possible with this storm.
+Locations impacted include Silver City, Reynolds, Succor Creek Reservoir, Delamar Mine, Malloy Ranch and Squaw Butte.alerts.weather.gov